In 1 Cor 10, the apostle Paul related how the fathers tempted Christ in the wilderness and were destroyed by serpents.

 11 So I sware in my wrath, They shall not enter into MY REST.)"

-So, was it Christ or the Holy Ghost as a separate being that they tempted in the wilderness?
+So, was it Christ or the Holy Ghost (a separate being according to trinitarian teaching) that they tempted in the wilderness?
 Or is the Holy Ghost none other than Christ Himself speaking by His Spirit?

 Now the Holy Ghost who spoke through the prophets was in fact the Spirit of prophecy, and we are told in Rev 19:10 that "the testimony of Jesus is the Spirit of prophecy."
 In other words, Jesus inspired the prophets by His Spirit (spirit of prophecy), so that what the prophets wrote is rightly called the testimony of Jesus.